 - improves the appetite

 - improves assimilation of protein, calcium & nutrients

 - builds iron in the blood without constipation

 Heat water in a teapot.
 Place a tea bag in your mug or cup and cover with hot water.
 Cool slightly and sip.
 We always refill the cup and use the bag a second time for more strengthening tea.

-Alfalfa is almost always part of a during or after pregnancy tea blend (but not in large quantities); it can also be taken in capsule form, herbal tincture, or added to food to build up your family’s reserves.
+Alfalfa is almost always part of a pregnancy tea blend (but not in large quantities); it can also be taken in capsule form, herbal tincture, or added to food to build up your family’s reserves.

 Note: Refrain from excess in pregnancy (most agree it is safe); but may use increased amounts afterwards to build the blood and iron levels.